btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 These updates bring BTCPay Server in line with newer Lightning releases, but there is one important compatibility note: the newer CLN and LND versions do not work properly on BTCPay Server 2.3.9 because of deprecated routes that were still being used there.

 If you run LND or CLN through BTCPay Server, update BTCPay Server to 2.4.0 before or together with these Lightning updates.
-This keeps your node management flow aligned with the routes and behavior expected by the newer versions.

 ## 🛠️ Other Improvements

-BTCPay Server 2.4.0 also includes a number of smaller improvements and fixes across the product.
+As always, this release includes many smaller bug fixes, UI refinements and internal improvements that make BTCPay Server more stable for everyone.

 Server administrators can now set the **maximum number of stores per user**, which is useful for hosted instances and community servers that need clearer resource limits.
 Admins using server monetization also get more control over whether invited users should subscribe to monetization during onboarding.

 Developers and integrators get a separate `CanSendStoreEmail` permission for the store email API, making email-related access more explicit.
 The 403 page now shows missing permissions, which should make troubleshooting access issues easier for users, admins and plugin developers.

 We also added a new **Bitcoin.co.ke** rate provider, updated Bylls branding to Bull Bitcoin in rate sources, fixed invalid Yadio rate handling, improved iOS behavior on Keypad Point of Sale item buttons, fixed invoice archiving with custom range filters, and removed the deprecated Shopify Scripts integration.

-As always, this release includes many smaller bug fixes, UI refinements and internal improvements that make BTCPay Server more stable for everyone.

 ## 💚 Thank You